rorosaurus/gba-sp-usb-c/README.md

 Instructions for assembly/installation can be found in [INSTALLATION.md](https://github.com/rorosaurus/gba-sp-usb-c/blob/master/INSTALLATION.md)

+# 3D Printed Spacer

+The 3D print-able file to fill in the case gap is [on Thingiverse](https://www.thingiverse.com/thing:4123563).

 # License
 If you have improvements, please modify these design files and share any improvements openly/freely with the community (via a pull request or another public repository)!